Efficient criteria of quantumness for a large system of qubits: Introduction

 Such dimensionless parameters, if exist, will be combinations of fundamental physical constants and parameters, which characterize the system.
 (We will only need the Planck constant, since the speed of light and gravity constant are not relevant for the currently feasible devices).
-For example, a system of qubits is generally described by a quantum Ising Hamiltonian,
+For example, in the standard approximation, a system of qubits is described by a quantum Ising Hamiltonian,

 and a set of Lindblad operators responsible for dephasing and relaxation of separate qubits, with characteristic times, respectively, $t_{\phi}$ and $t_r$, and their combination, the decoherence time $t_D$.
 In the case of an adiabatic quantum processor~\cite{DWave2000X,Bunyk2014}, the time dependence of the Hamiltonian parameters $J_{ij}, h_j$ and $\Delta_j$ (except that induced by the ambient noise) is determined by that of the adiabatic parameter $\lambda(t)$ (in the simplest case, by the time of adiabatic evolution, $t_f$).
 Then, the dimensionless characteristics of the system should be the combinations of $\hbar$ with the following quantities: \begin{enumerate} \item Dimensionless: $N$ (number of qubits); $\langle z\rangle$ (connectivity of the network: average number of couplings per qubit); $\langle\delta z^2\rangle$ (its dispersion); $\langle z_i z_j\rangle$ (its correlation function); $\dots$; \item Powers of energy: $\langle E\rangle$ (average qubit excitation energy); $\langle \delta E^2\rangle$; $\langle E_i E_j\rangle$; $\langle J\rangle$ (average coupling strength); $\langle \delta J^2\rangle$; $\langle J_i J_k\rangle$; $k_BT$; $\dots$; \item Powers of time: $t_{\phi}$; $t_r$; $t_D$; $t_f$; $\dot{\lambda} \sim 1/t_f$ (speed of evolution); $\ddot{\lambda}$; $\dots$; \end{enumerate} and such additional parameters as, e.g., the spectral density of ambient noise $S_A(f)$.
 Note that all these parameters can be efficiently obtained by either direct measurements or straightforward calculations.